 - All courses that focus predominantly on mathematics, statistics or econometrics

-- Computer courses in statistical software, e.g. R, STATA, SPSS
+- Computer courses in statistical software, e.g. Python, R, STATA, SPSS

 Courses that are partly recognised as quantitative: